iSaahilx/NSGA-II/README.md

 This will:

-- Load the historical price data from the CSV files.
+- Load the historical price data from the `Quote-Equity-*.csv` files
+- Construct return and covariance matrices
-- Run the NSGA‑II optimization loop.
+- Run the NSGA‑II optimization loop
-- Generate and save plots for the Pareto front and the chosen portfolio allocation.
+- Save visualizations for the Pareto front and the chosen balanced portfolio

+You can modify parameters such as population size, number of generations, and risk‑return preferences directly in `nsga_ii_portfolio_final.py`.

 ---